seg-leonelsanches/leos-guitar-shop-nextjs/README.md

 - [Yarn](https://yarnpkg.com/)
 - [Jest](https://jestjs.io/)

+### Integration with Segment

+This app uses [@segment/analytics-next](https://github.com/segmentio/analytics-next) to send events to Segment.
+The following events are tracked:

+- User Log In
+- User Sign Up
+- Visit to main page
+- Visit to guitar
+- Product Added to Cart
+- Product Added to Wishlist
+- Checkout
+- Completing Checkout

 ## Running

 To test with Segment, make sure to create a `.env.local` file with the following: